HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_nb_trackers.png",
-  caption="The number of trackers per websit.", description="Line chart showing the number of trackers per website starting at 15.62% of desktop sites and 16.31% of mobile sites having one tracker and curving down past 9.30% and 8.64% respectively for 5%, 0.38% and 0.41% for 15 trackers and then a long tail cut off at 0.12% and 0.15% for 25 trackers.
+  caption="The number of trackers per website.", description="Line chart showing the number of trackers per website starting at 15.62% of desktop sites and 16.31% of mobile sites having one tracker and curving down past 9.30% and 8.64% respectively for 5%, 0.38% and 0.41% for 15 trackers and then a long tail cut off at 0.12% and 0.15% for 25 trackers.
 Mobile and desktop have near identical numbers throughout.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=268105548&format=interactive", sheets_gid="690197217",